-And that’s why more and more solo-preneurs, independent professionals and small businesses feature stories on their website.
+And that’s why more and more businesses feature stories on their website.

 By the way, does this list sounds like a set of unpleasant chores?
 Are you too busy working with clients to develop marketing content?
 Or do you have a draft but feel you could make it more persuasive … if you just had more time?

 I can help!
-My most popular offer is the Power Hour Consultation.
-It’s designed to free up time for you to work directly with clients, get offers out faster, and (usually) earn more revenue in a shorter time period.
+My most popular offer is the Story Consultation.
+It’s designed to free up time for you to work directly with clients, get offers out faster, and earn more revenue in a shorter time period.
 Some clients earn back the fees with just a couple of consultations or product sales — and they have more space to do the power marketing: make calls, network and even renew their creativity with time off.
 When you decide on done-for-you copy — with me doing the work — you deduct your consultation from the copywriting fees.
 A win-win for all.